gvwilson/thirdbit/fiction/santas/index.md

 "Chili grenades!
 Tangle muffins!
 Anything!"

 "I'm out!"
 Santa Hood,
-her arm deeper in her sack than basic physics should have allowed.<sup>Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
+her arm deeper in her sack than basic physics should have allowed.<span class="sidenote">Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
-Quantum physics would have just said, "Whatever, dude."</sup>
+Quantum physics would have just said, "Whatever, dude."</span>

 "Look!"
 Finner shouted, pointing, as a pair of black sails crested the horizon.